Node.js CommonJS/ESM Interop: Edges and Dual Packages

 return mod.default;

-With this feature, require() can load ESM modules.
-There's one constraint: the ESM module must be fully synchronous.
-No top-level await anywhere in the module or its dependency graph.
+With this feature available, require() can load modules that Node identifies as ESM.
+The constraint is timing: the ESM module must be fully synchronous, with no top-level await anywhere in the module or its dependency graph.

 The synchronous constraint is transitive.
-If a.mjs imports b.mjs, and b.mjs has top-level await, then require('./a.mjs') will also throw ERR_REQUIRE_ASYNC_MODULE.
+If a.mjs imports b.mjs, and b.mjs has top-level await, then require('./a.mjs') also throws ERR_REQUIRE_ASYNC_MODULE.
 The entire dependency graph reachable from the required module must be synchronous.

-When require(esm) succeeds, you get the module's namespace object.
-Named exports and the default export are all available:
+When require(esm) succeeds, the usual return value is the module namespace object.
+Named exports and the default export are all available as properties:

 const utils = require('./utils.mjs');